pulumi/docs/content/docs/guides/continuous-delivery/github-actions.md

 Also note that we've set several environment variables, some of which are referenced as [GitHub Actions secrets](https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables) (which we'll provide values for later), to expose to the workflow job at runtime.

-Lastly, we've also included a preliminary `Build` step, in order to to demonstrate running a setup script in advance of Pulumi.
-Feel free to remove this step if it doesn't suit your particular situation.

 #### The push Workflow File

 Next, add a second workflow file at `.github/workflows/push.yml` containing the following